 Spray foam, when applied to certain minimum thicknesses (about 1.5” for closed-cell foam and 3.5-5.5” for open-cell foam) will form an air-impermeable, air-barrier material.
 When properly installed in a well-designed building envelope, SPF plays a key part in creating air barrier assemblies and systems.
 For more information on air barriers, visit the Air Barrier Association of America (ABAA) at www.airbarrier.org.
 ABAA provides a material specification for SPF under ABAA document 07263.

 Can SPF be used with Other Insulations (Hybrid Insulation Systems)?

 Closed-cell SPF can be used in combination with other insulation materials such as fiberglass, cellulose and foam board products.
 These cost-effective hybrid systems use SPF to insulate and air seal, and use other insulations to provide assembly R-values that meet energy codes.
 In colder climates, special design considerations are needed to address potential moisture condensation issues.
-For more information on using SPF in hybrid insulation applications, see SPFA’s guidelines on hybrid systems: AY-146 Spray Polyurethane Foam for Hybrid Insulation Systems - Climate Zones 1-3 and AY-147 Spray Polyurethane Foam for Hybrid Insulation Systems - Climate Zones 4-7
+For more information on using SPF in hybrid insulation applications, see SPFA’s guidelines on hybrid systems: SPFA-146 Spray Polyurethane Foam for Hybrid Insulation Systems - Climate Zones 1-3 and SPFA-147 Spray Polyurethane Foam for Hybrid Insulation Systems - Climate Zones 4-7

 Is SPF permitted by the building codes?